 If your employee handbook is due for an audit, follow this guide to learn how to go about it.

-How Often You Should Review Your Employee Handbook
+How Often Should You Review Your Employee Handbook?

 In addition, the handbook should be manually reviewed by a professional every two years.
 An audit by an employment attorney helps identify employee handbook compliance issues that may expose the company to litigation.